-3. System Design
+3 System Design

-Our system provides a collaborative development tool and runtime platform.
+Our system provides a collaborative development tool and a runtime platform.
 Users can develop applications standalone or collaboratively.
-All basic developing tools, such as editor, debugger and compiler, are provided.
+All basic development tools, such as editor, debugger and compiler, are provided.
 A Java interpreter is also provided, so users can immediately test and operate the Java classes they developed.
 This feature makes the program design more interactive.

-3.1.
-Dual-Mode Exerciser
+3.1 Dual-Mode Exerciser

-CollabRunJava has two modes: The instant-develop mode and the dynamic modify-observe mode.
+CollabRunJava has two modes: the instant-develop mode and the runtime-evolution mode.
 In the instant-develop mode, users can develop applications rapidly with useful tools.
-User can also operate objects directly through an embedded interpreter.
-The dynamic modify-observe mode is used when applications that are currently being designed or executed, need to be debugged or modified on-the-fly.
+User can also manipulate objects directly through an embedded interpreter.
+The runtime-evolution mode is used when applications that are currently being designed or executed, need to be debugged or modified on-the-fly.
 Tracing or observing the status of process execution can also be done in this mode.